Li Kui (Water Margin): Death

-When Song Jiang realises that he has been poisoned by corrupt officials of the court, he is worried that Li Kui might stir up trouble and besmear the name of Liangshan.
-He summons Li to his office in Chuzhou (楚州; present-day Huai'an, Jiangsu) and offers him the same poisoned wine.
-Upon learning what he has drunk, Li Kui embraces his fate and requests to be buried next to Song Jiang.
+When Song Jiang realises that he has been poisoned by the corrupt officials who are jealous of the former outlaws' achievements, he is worried that Li Kui might stir up trouble and besmear the name of Liangshan.
+He summons Li to his office in Chuzhou (楚州; present-day Huai'an, Jiangsu) and offers him the same poisoned drink.
+Upon learning what he has drunk, Li embraces his fate and requests to be buried next to Song Jiang.
 He dies after returning to Runzhou.
-Li Kui appears in Emperor Huizong's dream in the novel's last chapter, charging at the monarch with his axes in an attempt to avenge their wrongful deaths.
+Li Kui appears in Emperor Huizong's dream in the novel's last chapter, charging at the emperor with his axes in an attempt to avenge his and Song Jiang's wrongful deaths.